data-and-visualization/Rfun/readme.md

 * 3/2 - [ggvis](http://ggvis.rstudio.com/) - (open, how about you?)
 * 3/9 - [Rmarkdown](http://rmarkdown.rstudio.com/) (kniter; slides; code-segments) - (open, how about you?)
 * 3/16 - [twitteR](https://www.r-bloggers.com/search/Twitter/) - John

+## Format
+Presenters are asked to speak for approximately 30 minutes; think lighting talks.
+Leave time for questions and discussion.
+Scope should be about R, R packages, RStudio and/or the Tidyverse with respect to Data Science, Data Analytics, Statistical Sciences and/or Big Data.
+The following framework is encouraged:
+* Why is this package/tool of interest?
+* How does it work?  /  Is it worth it to learn it?  / What does a workflow look like?
+* Expose attendees to what can be done with [R]
+* How is your topic used in your discipline?